 But in the last two weeks, it has almost become a daily ritual

 So I take in my handful of tickets to the front desk and apologize.
 They apologize.

 You’d think someone in Parking Services could figure out it’s not worth the time to keep giving tickets to the red truck with Arizona plates since they keep coming back.

 And it’s not like there is a shortage of parking.
 This is a huge lot on the edge of campus, far from buildings besides the residence hall, and at its maximum, it’s maybe 30% full.

 Unlike my other gripes about airlines of Verizon or other services, this one just makes me wonder.
 It is so un-important, but as a system of obvious problems it just continues on and on.

 For the most part, the only sane thing a person can do is shrug it off as something that cannot be changed.
 But there’s that thing Einstein said about doing the same thing over and over again.

 One could say the same thing about me taking this much time to even write about something trivial.
 But what happens in the scope of things that maybe are less trivial than parking tickets, what does it say that we can shrug of irrational systems?

 I won’t atone.

-The post "No Atonement in Irrational Systems" was originally emerged from the primordial ooze and first walked on land at CogDogBlog (https://cogdogblog.com/2015/03/no-atonement/) on March 6, 2015.
+The post "No Atonement in Irrational Systems" was originally pushed out of the bottom of a purple jar of Play-Doh at CogDogBlog (http://cogdogblog.com/2015/03/no-atonement/) on March 6, 2015.